HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-01-transactions.md

     <div class="col-md-9">
         <h5 class="intro-article-title">Cross-Chain Transactions</h5>
         <p class="mb-1">
-            The second article in this chapter explains Cross-Chain Transactions.
+            The second article explains Cross-Chain Transactions.
 There are different ways to make blockchains interoperable.
-The Horizen protocol allows the deployment of sidechains, independent domain-specific blockchains that can interact with the Horizen mainchain.
-In order to transfer assets from the mainchain to one of the sidechains and back, a special type of transaction is introduced - the cross-chain transaction.
+The Horizen protocol allows the deployment of sidechains, domain-specific blockchains that can interact with the main blockchain.
+To transfer assets from the mainchain to a sidechain, a special type of transaction is introduced - the cross-chain transaction.
         </p>
         <p class="mb-0">
             <a class="font-weight-bold" href="{{ site.baseurl }}{% post_url /technology/expert/2022-04-03-cross-chain-transactions %}">Read Article</a>